-Additional Tier 1 capital instrument: In March 2014, the Issuer issued a EUR 1.4 billion CRD IV compliant additional Tier-1 (AT1) instrument.
+Additional Tier 1 capital instruments: In March 2014, the Issuer issued a EUR 1.4 billion CRD IV compliant additional Tier-1 (AT1) instrument.
 The proceeds were used to strengthen the Issuer's and KBC Bank's Tier-1 capital.
+In April 2018, the Issuer issued another EUR 1 billion CRD IV compliant additional Tier-1 (AT1) instrument.
+On 21 January 2019, the Issuer announced that it will redeem the Existing AT1 Securities on 19 March 2019 (the call date) and that it has received approval for such redemption from the ECB.

 Dividends: It is the Issuer's intention, subject to the approval of the General Meeting of Shareholders, to pay out at least 50% of the available consolidated profit as dividend (dividends on shares and coupon on the additional tier-1 instruments combined).
-Starting in 2016, the Issuer has been and intends to continue to pay an interim dividend of EUR 1 per share annually in November as an advance on the total dividend, plus a final dividend after the Annual General Meeting of Shareholders, barring exceptional or unforeseen circumstances.
+Starting in 2016, the Issuer intends to continue to pay an interim dividend of EUR 1 per share annually in November as an advance on the total dividend, plus a final dividend after the Annual General Meeting of Shareholders, barring exceptional or unforeseen circumstances.
+It will be proposed to the General Meeting of Shareholders in May 2019 to set the dividend for 2018 at EUR 3.50 per share (of which EUR 1 has already been paid as an interim dividend in November 2018), which leads to a dividend payout ratio of circa 59%.

-2 Short presentation of the shareholder structure of the Issuer, as at 31 January 2018
+2 Short presentation of the shareholder structure of the Issuer, as at the date of this Prospectus

-The shareholder structure shown in the table below is based on the notifications received under the transparency rules until 31 January 2018 or, if they are more recent, disclosures made under the Law of 1 April 2007 on public takeover bids or other available information.
-The number of shares stated in the notifications and other disclosures (situation as at 31 January 2018 and hence in the table below) may differ from the current number in possession, as a change in number of shares held does not always give rise to a new notification or disclosure.
+The shareholder structure shown in the table below is based on the notifications received under the transparency rules until the date of this Prospectus or, if they are more recent, disclosures made under the Law of 1 April 2007 on public takeover bids or other available information.
+The number of shares stated in the notifications and other disclosures (situation as at the date of this Prospectus and hence in the table below) may differ from the current number in possession, as a change in number of shares held does not always give rise to a new notification or disclosure.

-Shareholder structure of KBC Group NV (based on notifications) Number of voting rights at the time of disclosure % of the current number of voting rights
+Shareholder structure of KBC Group NV (based on notifications) dd.
+14 February 2019 Number of voting rights at the time of disclosure % of the current number of voting rights

-KBC Ancora 77,516,380 18.5%
+KBC Ancora 77,516,380 18.6%

 Cera 11,127,166 2.7%

-MRBB 47,887,696 11.4%
+MRBB 47,887,696 11.5%

+Description of the Iss

-Other core shareholders 31,109,379 7.4%
+Other core shareholders 30,304,101 7.3%

-Subtotal for core shareholders 167,640,621 40.0%
+Subtotal for core shareholders 166,835,343 40.1%

-Free float 250,956,946 60.0%
+Free float 249,320,333 59.9%

 Of which:

-BlackRock Inc. 20,982,248 5.0%
+BlackRock Inc. 20,778,528 5.0%

+FMR LLC 12,531,817 3.0%

-Total 418,597,567 100.0%
+Total 416,155,676 100.0%